danrounds/Jack-Compiler/Virtual Machine/README.txt

 defined compiler.
 It translates programs in tECS-VM language to Hack Assembly.
 Both are defined in tECS.

-Though in theory, someone could hand write programs in tECS-VM, the possibility's remote.
+Though in theory, someone could hand write programs in tECS-VM, it's really meant to be an intermediate language.
 The translator assumes its input is machine-written, and is thus lax about error-checking.

 The VM language defines a stack-machine with simple stack-based/structured- programming operations, i.e.,